The W&M football team was nicknamed "The Orange and White" after the team colors.

 A "WM" with feathers logo first appeared in a 1974 Football Yearbook and then on the helmets of the 1977 football team.

 The Indian images were removed from the athletic logo.
 The term "Indian" was phased out by the early 1980s.
-The "WM' with two feathers became the College's official new logo, and the term "Tribe" continued to be used.
+The "WM" with two feathers became the university's official new logo, and the term "Tribe" continued to be used.

 A committee to examine school spirit and tradition was convened to discuss whether the Tribe nickname should be phased out.